Edward Julius Detmold: Biography and works

-Their next joint project was to produce a set of 16 watercolours for Rudyard Kipling's The Jungle Book published in 1903, by Macmillan.
-The success of their painting careers seemed assured, but Maurice ended his life by inhaling chloroform in April 1908, shortly before they were due to leave for a holiday in Sussex with Dr Shuldham, who had arranged that Maurice put down the household cats using the anaesthetic.
-Although stunned by the death of Maurice, Edward threw himself into his work.
+Their next joint project was to produce a set of 16 watercolours for Rudyard Kipling's The Jungle Book, published as a folio in 1903, and in book form in 1908, by Macmillan.
+The success of their painting careers seemed assured, but Maurice ended his life by inhaling chloroform in April 1908, shortly before they were due to leave for a holiday in Sussex with Dr. Shuldham, who had arranged that Maurice put down the household cats using the anesthetic.

-The recognition accorded the twins' illustrations of Kipling's classic tale was extraordinary.
-Consequently, in 1909 Edward illustrated The Fables of Aesop, producing 23 colour plates and a host of pen & ink drawings.
-This proved so popular that in 2006 The Folio Society of London published a facsimile of the original Hodder & Stoughton edition.
+Following his brother's death, in 1909, Edward illustrated The Fables of Aesop, producing 23 colour plates and a host of pen and ink drawings.
+In 2006, the Folio Society of London published a facsimile of the original Hodder & Stoughton edition of the collection.